QuickCarpet/QuickCarpet/README.md

 - You should now have a `fabric-server-launch.jar`.
 Place it in the folder will all the mod files.
 - Run the `fabric-server-launch.jar` once, it should create a `fabric-server-launch.properties` file.
   Specify the name of the 1.14 server jar in this file.
-- Create a folder `mods` in the same directory and place the mod and API(if required).
+- Create a folder `mods` in the same directory and place the mod jar.
 - Run the `fabric-server-launch.jar` to launch the server.

 ## Compiling